 We pay for the premium “up front” seats, not the very front row with the extra legroom, but we always choose seats a row or two back.
 That always gives us Speedy or priority boarding, and in some airports, fast track through security.
 It also allows us to take an extra small bag, and guarantees our main hand luggage a place in the aircraft hold.
 Above all it means we are sitting together!

-Having the premium seats means you can check in online whenever you want, so there’s no panic around printing boarding passes.
+Having the premium seats means you can check in online nice and early, so there’s no panic around printing boarding passes.

 We also use the apps for both services, which means our boarding passes are electronic.
-Using the phone app is no problem here in Lanzarote these days.
+Using the phone app is no problem here in Lanzarote.

 So what about the differences we’ve found over dozens of flights on both airlines?